farisachugthai/viconf/.config/nvim/annotations.md

 here so as to note clutter up my init.vim.

 However that func needs a mapping because I'm never gonna remember it.

-### Language Client

-The only thing is the function LanguageClient_serverCommands()

-But it's a simple dictionary.
-If you want, run a whole mess of loops checking things you care about I.E. bash language server, pyls etc are executable.

-If those loops return True, add it's name to the dictionary.
-Then have the server run the commands we feed to it

-I'm not sure how I hadn't thought of this yet.

 ### Neosnippets